NeelShah00/neelshah00.github.io/index.md

 [![Techconnect Inc. Sales Analysis Thumbnail](images/TCS/Techconnect_thumbnail.png)](/Pages/Techconnect_Sales_Analysis)

-💼 Embark on an extraordinary voyage through the realm of electronic appliances as I skillfully unravel enthralling data-driven stories that illuminate the path to success.
+ Embark on an extraordinary voyage through the realm of electronic appliances as I skillfully unravel enthralling data-driven stories that illuminate the path to success.
-#DataAnalysis #Electronics #Success
+#Excel

 ---